rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 The sequence of commands you want is as follows:

-- Initial build: `./x.py build -i --stage 1 src/libstd`
+- Initial build: `./x.py build -i src/libstd`
   - As [documented above](#command), this will build a functional stage1 compiler as part of running all stage0 commands (which include building a `libstd` compatible with the stage1 compiler) as well as the first few steps of the "stage 1 actions" up to "stage1 (sysroot stage1) builds libstd".
-- Subsequent builds: `./x.py build -i --stage 1 src/libstd --keep-stage 1`
+- Subsequent builds: `./x.py build -i src/libstd --keep-stage 1`
   - Note that we added the `--keep-stage 1` flag here

 As mentioned, the effect of `--keep-stage 1` is that we just *assume* that the